vtrlx/LuaGObject/README.md

 In order to be able to compile the native part of LuaGObject, GIRepository-2 >= 2.80.0 development package must be installed.
 The development package is called `libgirepository-2.0-dev` on Debian-based systems (Debian, Ubuntu, Mint, etc) and `glib2-devel` on RedHat-based systems (RHEL, Fedora, etc).

+### Using LuaRocks

+The recommended way to install LuaGObject is [through LuaRocks](https://luarocks.org/modules/vtrlx/luagobject).

+	[sudo] luarocks install luagobject

+By default, this will install LuaGObject for Lua 5.1.
+To install for other versions of Lua, invoke the appropriate LuaRocks command (`luarocks-5.3 install luagobject` to install LuaGObject for Lua 5.3, etc for other Lua versions).

 ### Using GNU Make

-Building LuaGObject using GNU Make is relatively straightforward:
+Building LuaGObject using GNU Make is straightforward:

 	make
 	[sudo] make install [PREFIX=<prefix>] [DESTDIR=<destdir>]

 Please note that on BSD-systems you may need to use the 'gmake' command.

 By default, building with GNU Make does not support using pkg-config to detect a system-installed Lua.
-For installing a development version of GObject with GNU Make, it is recommended to install PUC-Rio Lua [from source](https://www.lua.org/download.html).
+For installing a development version of LuaGObject with GNU Make, it is recommended to install PUC-Rio Lua [from source](https://www.lua.org/download.html).

 ### Using Meson